reinvented/scrape-pei-election-results/README.md

 	1-5,PC
 	1-6,PC
 	1-7,Green

+## pei-election-poll-secondplace.csv

+This is a CSV file, formatted exactly like the winners file, but recording the *second place* finisher in each poll.

+## pei-election-poll-green-first-or-second.csv

+This is a CSV file, showing polls only where the Green candidate came first or second.

 ## pei-election-results.json

 This is a JSON file of all results from all polls in all districts, like this: